 Negro Hamlets (photography)

-While working on a horse racing research project, photographer Sarah Hoskins learned of the Negro Hamlets in the Bluegrass area of Kentucky.
-Beginning in 2001, she photographed the hamlets around Lexington, KY.
+While working on a horse racing research project, photographer Sarah Hoskins learned of the Negro hamlets in the Bluegrass area of Kentucky.
+Beginning in 2001, she photographed the hamlets around Lexington.

-The hamlets were developed after the Civil War and the emancipation of Kentucky slaves; a track of land was divided into lots that were sold or given to former slaves who were employed by the land owner.
+The hamlets were developed after the Civil War and the emancipation of the Kentucky enslaved; a track of land was divided into lots that were sold or given to former slaves who were employed by the land owner.
 For some, the land owner was also the former slave owner.